-SoBo’s lovebirds will be barricaded out of Girgaum Chowpatty on Valentine’s Day, when the beach will witness a Make in India event
+SoBo's lovebirds will be barricaded out of Girgaum Chowpatty on Valentine's Day

 It’s just the worst timing; those who had plans to enjoy a romantic Valentine’s Day at Girgaum Chowpatty will have to change their plans, as most of the beach has been barricaded for a ‘Make in India’ event there on the same day.

 Driven out from their favourite spot under the trees, some couples are making the best of the barricades

 When mid-day visited the beach, volunteers were already in the process of shooing away the cooing couples there, using shrill whistles and shouting ‘Hato, Hato’ to clear the area.
 The Make in India Week (February 13 to 18) will feature just one event — a cultural performance — at the SoBo beach, but work is on in full swing from the Bandstand end of the beach to the entrance across from the Charni Road station bridge, a major chunk of the area stands barricaded with tin sheets.

 Preparations being made for the cultural performance titled Maharashtra Night, which will be held at the beach on February 14, as part of the Make in India mega event.
 Pics/Shadab Khan